AIHubCentral/docs/assets/RVC/Cloud/Applio Colab.md

 - Automatic model upload
 - Has Mangio-Crepe
 - User-friendly UI
+- It is the fastest compared to all other forks
 ||| ❌ **CONS**
-- A little slower compared w/ forks
 - More unstable
 - Usage limit for free users
 |||